Difference Between Capex and Opex

-Capex is known as the capital expenditure whereas Opex is the operational expenditure.
+Capex is known as capital expenditure, whereas Opex is the operational expenditure.

 What is Capex?

 Capital expenditure occurs when the company acquires new assets or adds some value to the existing one, which would be useful beyond the current financial year.

-- Capex or expenses are depreciated or amortized over a span of years.
+- Capex or expenses are depreciated or amortized over the years.
 For example, it can buy equipment/ buildings or add value to an existing asset to upgrade beyond the current financial year.

-- Once the asset is put to use, it is depreciated over the period of time to spread the cost of the asset over its useful span of life.
+- Once the asset is put to use, it depreciates over a period of time to spread the cost of the asset over its useful span of life.
 Every year, a part of the asset is put to use.

 - Depreciation is the amount of depletion on the fixed asset, and the amount of depreciation that happens each year is used as a tax deduction.

 - Most often, capital expenses are mostly depreciated over a five to ten years period but sometimes maybe depreciated over twenty years in the case of real estate properties.

 - Capital expenditure is therefore used for a future benefit like for the growth of the company.

 What is Opex?

 Opex refers to those expenses that a business has to incur to run the daily operations.
 For example, the wages of the employees, leases, maintenance and repair cost, etc.

-- Opex are completely tax-deductible.
+- Opex are entirely tax-deductible.
 Therefore it is more attractive for a company to lease an item and assign its cost to operating expenses rather than purchase it.

-- This can be a financially attractive option for the company if the company has limited cash flow.
+- It can be a financially attractive option for the company if the company has limited cash flow.

 Capex vs. Opex Infographics

-The key difference lies in the way these expenditures are treated in an income statement.
+The critical difference lies in the treatment of these expenditures in an income statement.